psychoinformatics-de/ipsy-docs/content/pages/medusa/hardware.rst

 Summary
 *******
-As of February 2019, the cluster comprises 16 nodes with nearly 300 CPU cores and 2.5 TiB of RAM.
+As of July 2020, the cluster comprises 15 nodes with over 250 CPU cores and 2.25 TiB of RAM.
 Centralized storage features more than 40 TiB of high performance SSD and 11 TiB of HDD capacity, and is accessed by cluster nodes via 10Gb Ethernet.